Tharun-kumaran-G/Module-4/DICTIONARY - SIZE OF DICTIONARY.md

 ### RESULT

-Thus, the python program to print the size of a dictionary using `getsizeof()` from the `sys` module has been executed and verified successfully.
+Thus, the python program to check whether a given key exists in a dictionary or not has been executed and verified successfully.